npvandyke/stock-analysis/README.md

 ## Runtime Results

+The images below display the side-by-side runtimes for the original script and refactored script on both the 2017 and 2018 datasets.

 #### 2017 dataset:

 Runtime for the original Module 2 Solution script:  |  Runtime for the refactored script: